UCL-CS35/group35/mydoc/testing.md

 #### Test Environment

-* We let the testers use the app installed on one of our member’s iPhone 6.
-The status of the app is reset after each test.
+* We let the testers use the demo version of INcDb at <http://188.166.170.92/> using Google Chrome Version 50.0.2661.86 in Incognito mode.
+The website is reset after each test.

-* Besides that, we brought along a laptop and ask the testers to sign in their Dropbox account so that they can witness the creation of a new Excel file (the exportation of the data) right away.

 ### Targeted Tester

 * Computer Science Students - We chose CS students, who are experienced in web development, as they know what to expect during an app testings and they are able to find flaws and fault in our app quickly ­ in fact that’s one of the main purpose of testing so that the app can be improved.

-* Neuroscientists - The choice is made because they are the target users and are experienced in interacting with brain images.
+* Neuroscientist - The choice is made because neuroscientist are the target users and are experienced in interacting with the brain images.
 Their opinions matter especially on whether INcDb provide a reliable way to contribute their data.

 ### Response Received